New Mexico Jewish Journal

 Claudette Sutton swept all the possible awards available in Food; 1st, 2nd, and 3rd, for her Syrian family’s stories and recipes: Seeds of a Good Year: Black-Eyed Peas for Rosh Hashanah, Culinary Time Travel: Easy, Cheesy Sambusak and Heritage in a Bowl: My Heirloom Haroset, along with the review, Make Room for This One: The Eucalyptus Cookbook, evoking this pithy comment, “It prompts this goy girl to buy it.”

-Lena Keslin won a 1st place in Writer/Photographer for Hidden in Plain Sight, The Old Jewish Cemetery on the Lido, one of the many islands of Venice, Italy, with the judge waxing, “I was transported to a place I have never been before and didn’t know existed,” and an HM for Hidden in Plain Sight: Amsterdam, noting “It is vitally important to document and share the knowledge of these places and histories.”
+Lena Keslin won a 1st place in Writer/Photographer for Hidden in Plain Sight, The Old Jewish Cemetery on the Lido, one of the many islands of Venice, Italy, with the judge waxing, “I was transported to a place I have never been before and didn’t know existed,” and an HM for Hidden in Plain Sight: Amsterdam, with the judge noting, “It is vitally important to document and share the knowledge of these places and histories.”

-Rabbi Min Kantrowitz received an HM award in the category of Health for "Tahara: An Encounter" with the judge commenting “Lovely, Rabbi, just lovely!…I’m so glad you left your comfort zone and had that epiphany."
+Rabbi Min Kantrowitz received an HM award in the category of Health for "Tahara: An Encounter" with the judge waxing, “Lovely, Rabbi, just lovely! …I’m so glad you left your comfort zone and had that epiphany."

 Michael Wald graced us with the amusing “Bagels in the Boondocks” awarded HM in Travel, “Interesting article in locating Jewish people and foods in Panama,” relating to his book Why Didn’t You Call: A Peace Corps Exposé.